Menthalion/FateProvidence/README.md

 - ###### Create an advantage

-  Improve your situation by skill, without degrading another's structure or situation.
+  Enhance your situation by skill, without degrading another's structure or situation.

 ##### Support

-*improve by power: reinforce / source / rally*
+*enhance by power: reinforce / source / rally*

 - ###### Overcome